About YiGram

 A decision tool, not a mystical spectacle.

-YiGram pairs a full traditional I Ching reading — Legge translation, modern decision interpretation, and six-line walk-through — with a rule-grounded najia layer that feeds the AI prompt without polluting the surface.
-The method is explicit and the output stays practical.
+YiGram pairs a full traditional I Ching reading — Legge translation, modern decision interpretation, and six-line walk-through — with a traditional, rule-grounded najia engine fused with frontier AI models.
+The method is transparent, and every reading traces back to its rules and sources.

 Rule version